steipete/steipete.com/_posts/2020-05-30-mac-catalyst-crash-hunt.md

 ## Thread Access Check

-The Catalyst glue calls `documentState` on `RTIInputSystemServiceSession`. `documentState` is a simple property:
+The Catalyst glue calls `documentState` on `RTIInputSystemServiceSession`.
+Let's look at it via Hopper:

 ![](/assets/img/2020/catalyst-crash-fix/RTIInputSystemSession-documentState.png)

 This is the default implementation of a `nonatomic` property, there are no locking intrinsics here.
 From looking at the crash, I'm guessing that this is a race condition.
-Let's verify this via adding a breakpoint on `-[RTIInputSystemServiceSession documentState]` (and `setDocumentState`:
+Let's verify this via adding breakpoints on `-[RTIInputSystemServiceSession documentState]` and `-[RTIInputSystemServiceSession setDocumentState]`:

 ![](/assets/img/2020/catalyst-crash-fix/documentstate-breakpoint.png)

+I'm using a conditional breakpoint that stops if a non-main-thread access is detected, and also prints out the thread automatically.
 Since we're in AppKit, methods usually are called on the main thread (remove the condition to verify).
 However sometimes, this is called from an XPC thread:

 ![](/assets/img/2020/catalyst-crash-fix/documentstate-callstack.png)